-Thanks to the recently installed experimental equipment for materials characterization and manipulation of materials nanostructure, we are now able to investigate materials down to the nanoscale.
-Following the modern trends and needs of the society, our research has become highly interdisciplinary and its results become increasingly exploited in applications, such as tuning of functional properties of superelastic NiTi or development of biodegradable metals for applications in medical devices or development of technology for diamond anticorrosion coatings for nuclear fuel cladding.
+In accord with the modern trends in material physics and needs of the society, the focus of our research has recently partially shifted to the nanoscale, become highly interdisciplinary and its results become increasingly exploited in engineering applications.
+Let us name for example modifications of functional properties of superelastic NiTi wires or development of biodegradable metals for applications in medical devices or development of technology for diamond anticorrosion coatings for nuclear fuel cladding.

-The research in the Division is organized in 6 research departments containing 12 research groups, 7 central laboratories and 2 joint laboratories.
+The research in the Division is organized in 6 research departments containing 12 research groups, 7 central laboratories and 2 joint laboratories with universities.

 The division operates modern mechanical testing facility for smart materials research and dedicated laboratories for dielectric, infrared, Raman, terahertz and Mössbauer spectroscopies.
-Regarding technologies for materials preparation, we make advanced alloys by casting and powder metallurgy technologies, we grow large metallic single crystals and crystals for applications in optics, we prepare organic liquid crystals and we also grow thin films and coatings by CVD (nanodiamond) and PVD (metal complexes) techniques.
+As concerns in-house preparation of materials, we make advanced alloys by casting and powder metallurgy routes, we grow large metallic single crystals and crystals for applications in optics, we prepare organic liquid crystals and we also grow thin films and coatings by CVD (nanodiamond) and PVD (metal complexes) techniques.